Commercial Kitchen HVAC Design guidelines for Restaurants - kitchen Services

 The most important factor is how much occupancy ventilation air is available for use as transfer air.

-Successfully applying the fundamentals of restaurant commercial kitchen ventilation and fulfilling its requirements during the design process requires a good understanding of the owner’s menu and appliance preferences.
+Successfully applying the fundamentals of restaurant commercial kitchen ventilation design and fulfilling its requirements during the design process requires a good understanding of the owner’s menu and appliance preferences.
 Information about the owner’s kitchen equipment and commercial kitchen ventilation requirements may evolve throughout the design phase.
-Moreover, Data needed by other members of the design team may require early estimates of certain parameters (e.g., the amount of exhaust and makeup air, motor horsepower, water supply and wastewater flow rates).
+Moreover, Data needed by other members of the commercial HVAC design team may require early estimates of certain parameters (e.g., the amount of exhaust and makeup air, motor horsepower, water supply and wastewater flow rates).
 As we proceed, further refinements to the design that affect exhaust and makeup air requirements come into play.

 Also, download the Free ventilation guide for commercial Kitchens here.